 5. Focus time and resources on one upgrade.
 When it comes time to improve your calendar, you’ll deal with only one software upgrade, which will save time and money.
 Not to mention, freeing up resources may even allow you to make improvements more often.
 Of course, if you go with a cloud service like Localist, your staff won’t have to deal with upgrades at all.

 6. Implement advanced functionalities.
-Speaking of upgrades, with a unified calendar, you can spend more time curating the features your organization needs.
+Speaking of upgrades, with a unified calendar, you can spend more time promoting the features your organization needs.
 We’re talking about functionalities like integrated social media, the ability to follow and track events, and automatic email newsletters that can be sent out to event attendees.

 7. Encourage the discovery of new interests.
 If a wide-range of events from different areas appear on the central calendar, users can explore interests beyond their comfortable corners.
 Before, an engineering student may have only seen department-sponsored events, but with a central calendar this student might just decide to check out that dance performance they saw on the college events page.
 Shouldn’t everyone branch out and try new things from time to time?
 Your organization’s calendar should support this ideal, rather than work against it.